 I’ve been working at a little Starbucks inside of a grocery store for almost a year.
 While this job doesn’t take me further than the other side of my hometown, it has expanded my world view and shifted my perspective in ways I wasn’t expecting.

 This job sort of fell into my lap after I applied at Market Street, a grocery store on the edge of my hometown.
-I applied for different position during finals week because I was in need of a summer job and they called me back and offered me an interview for a position as a Starbucks barista.
+I applied for a different position during finals week because I was in need of a summer job and they called me back and offered me an interview for a position as a Starbucks barista.

 I said an enthusiastic yes, which is ironic considering the thought of being a barista had always stressed me out.
 But something about this job felt right.
 I always found myself more excited than nervous — even in the beginning when everything was new.